-If you are coming up on the 18 month deadline and need a quick way to keep your miles active, there are a number of things you can do.
+If you are coming up on an expiration deadline and need a way to keep your miles active, there are a number of things you can do.

 - Dining programs: Signing up for dining programs allows you to earn miles when you eat out at certain restaurants.
-Scott has details on how to use this to keep your miles active here.
+Read more details on how to use dining programs to keep your miles active here.

 - Purchase miles: Purchasing miles is normally a bad idea, as you end up paying more than the value of the mile.
 However, if you need to keep your miles active, you can purchase a small number of miles in the program you need to keep active.
-Hawaiian Airlines charges $14.78 for 500 miles.
-United charges $35 + 7.5% tax for 1,000 miles.
+United charges $70 + 7.5% tax for 2,000 miles for example.
 Google “purchase [airline] miles” to quickly be taken to any airline’s mile purchase page.

 - Donate miles: All the major carriers allow you to donate miles to non-profits such as the Make-A-Wish Foundation, Operation Hero, UNICEF, and various other charities.
 While this is best done out of the goodness of your heart, a donation of miles will also keep your account active.
-Scott has a post on where you can donate miles here.
+Learn more about donating miles here.